irfanhakim-as/linux-wiki/topics/samba.md

         - `users`: Allows non-root users to mount and unmount the filesystem.
         - `x-systemd.automount`: Automatically mounts the share when it is accessed, rather than at boot time.
 This helps avoid delays if the remote system isn't immediately available.

+        Feel free to omit or add to these sample options depending on your needs.

    - Write the line to the `/etc/fstab` file:

         ```sh